 Although most patients can be successfully treated without its use, general anesthesia has been an important part of dentistry since the 1840s.
 The general anesthesia that's used in dentistry is typically less invasive than its use in the rest of the medical world; unlike with other types of surgery, oral, periodontal and implant surgeries do not typically require the use of paralytic drugs and consequently can be administered without the additional use of an intubation tube that facilitates breathing.

 There are also similarities between medical and dental general anesthesia - like its medical counterpart, the use of this anesthetic method in dentistry render the patient totally unconscious and unable to feel pain during dental procedures.

-The administration of coscious IV sedation and general anesthesia is an integral part of our dental practice serving the city of fort lauderdale.
+The administration of conscious IV sedation and general anesthesia is an integral part of our dental practice serving the city of Fort Lauderdale.
 Our practice is committed to the safe and effective use of these modalities by appropriately certified and trained dentists and staff.

 General Dentistry in Broward County (Fort Lauderdale area)

-Our dental clinic follow the American Dental Association guidelines for the administration of general anesthesia by our dental anesthesiologist and staff.
+Our dental clinic follows the American Dental Association guidelines for the administration of general anesthesia by our dental anesthesiologist and staff.